ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 who don't file their own tax returns might not be PIK-able.)
 We will not include GQ in our initial (sub-minimal) migration model.

+But to summarize, for our initial implementation, here are the simplifying assumptions that we have included:

+#. each household will have one address

+#. when a household moves, we will create a new address for them. no
+   one will move back into that old address.

+#. each time an individual moves, they move into an existing household
+   / household id. this household is chosen at random out of all households excluding their current one

+#. each time an individual moves into an existing household, they gain
+   the relationship to head of household "Other nonrelative"

+#. the head of household cannot move to a new household

 **Verification and validation strategy**: to verify this approach, we can use an interactive simulation in a Jupyter Notebook to check that simulants are moving at the expected rates.